 "In the Far Realm, outside time, onerous minds drift, absorbed in contemplation of madness.
 Unspeakable beings whisper terrifying secrets to those who dare communication.
 These secrets were not meant for mortals, but the Alienist plunges into abysses of chaos and entropy that would blast a weaker mind.
 An Alienist's mad certainty is sometimes strong enough to sway others to believe in her own future transcendence..."

 An inkblot that grows and spreads and one day covers the whole page.
 A misspelling in a complicated legal argument.
 A flaw in the steel of an otherwise perfect sword.
 A snake that eats at the roots of the world.
 It's possible that they came from somewhere else — is that better or worse than the idea that they were always here?

-If you want, you can choose what terrible thing happened to your Alienist — maybe she read the wrong book, or studied the wrong artifact, or walked through the wrong door.
+You are an Alienist; one who has wandered from the Way of understanding.
+If you'd like, you can choose what terrible thing happened to your Alienist — maybe she read the wrong book, or studied the wrong artifact, or walked through the wrong door.
 Whatever it was clarified her mind like formaldehyde and turned her into one of the occulted.

 Alienists can wear light armor and may use shields.
 You never fumble with clubs, staffs, or very sharp blades.